List of Noragami characters: Gods

 An Earthly god and another of the Seven Gods of Fortune, who also goes by the name of (大黒天, Daikokuten).
 He is a close friend of both Bishamonten and Ebisu.
 He appears as a big and gruff man with blonde hair who is constantly wearing sunglasses, combined with traditional Japanese clothes.
 Despite his appearance, however, he is very friendly and fond of rabbits.
 He is capable of turning into a monstrous spider and is said to be so dangerous even without a Shinki that he was once sealed.

 Shinki

-A Shinki (神器, Jingi) (called "Regalia" in the anime's English dub) is a divine weapon possessed by gods.
+A Shinki (神器) is a divine weapon possessed by gods.
 They are former humans that died for a reason against their will (e.g. not through suicide).
 Shinki change their shape into a unique weapon when their gods called their Shinki name.
 Usually, each god has a naming scheme to serve as proof that the god wants a specific type of Shinki, and also as an affirmation of a familial bond.
 Certain Shinki will evolve after they risk their name to protect their gods into a better shape, which is called a "Blessed Vessel" (祝の器, hafuri no utsuwa).